-In addition to the financial aid opportunities described in the UAMS Student Financial Services section of the UAMS Graduate catalog, the department may have programspecific financial assistance.
-Contact the financial aid office at (501) 686-5454 for more information.
+In addition to the financial aid opportunities described in the UAMS Student Financial Services section of the UAMS Graduate catalog, the department may have program-specific financial assistance.
+Contact the UAMS Student Financial Services at (501) 686-5451 for more information.

 Students applying for admission to this graduate program must have earned an appropriate undergraduate degree (e.g., BS, BA) from a regionally accredited college or university.
 Preferred degrees are in biology, genetics, chemistry, and/or psychology, nursing, or related fields.
 At least one semester each of statistics, biochemistry, and upper level genetics is required.
 To be considered for admission, applicants must have a minimum grade point average of at least 3.0 (on a 4.0 scale) for all undergraduate course work.
-Satisfactory scores on the Graduate Record Examination (GRE) verbal. analytical, and quantitative sections are required.
+Satisfactory scores on the Graduate Record Examination (GRE) verbal, analytical, and quantitative sections are required.
 For all international applicants, official test results (i.e., scores) of the TOEFL and the GRE examination must be sent directly to UAMS by the Educational Testing Service.
-In addition, it is recommended that counseling experience (i.e., paid or volunteer experience on a crisis hotline or social services agency) be obtained.
-Experience in a clinical genetic counseling setting is recommended.
+In addition, counseling experience (i.e., paid or volunteer experience on a crisis hotline or social services agency) is required.
+Experience of at least one day in a clinical genetic counseling setting is required.
 The essay requirement includes a personal statement with a discussion of career goals and interest in the field of medical genetics/genetic counseling.
 The applicant should submit three (3) letters of recommendation from previous instructors or practicing professionals in the field.